-- 20. -(1) E-money issued pursuant to these Regulations must be denominated in dollars and each unit of e-money may be issued or redeemed at par value of one dollar. - (2) There must not be any form of discount or premium on the issuance or redemption of emoney. - (3) An e-money issuer must establish and maintain one or more trust accounts with a licensed commercial bank and must not be intermediated. - (4) A trust account may have trustees with users of the e-money backed by the funds in the account listed as beneficiaries and funds pertaining to each customer-beneficiary must stay segregated from those of other customers-beneficiaries. - (5) Trust account funds must be held separate from and not co-mingled with the issuer's operating account. - (6) Trust account funds must be protected from any effects of insolvency of the trustee and cannot be included as liable to any creditors of the trustee.
+- 20.-(1) E-money issued pursuant to these Regulations must be denominated in Fijian dollars and each unit of e-money may be issued or redeemed at par value of one Fijian dollar. - (2) There must not be any form of discount or premium on the issuance or redemption of e-money. - (3) An e-money issuer must establish and maintain one or more trust accounts with a licensed commercial bank and must not be intermediated. - (4) An e-money issuer must ensure that the trust account funds are equivalent to the amount of e-money in circulation at any given time. - (5) The users of the e-money backed by the funds in the trust account are to be listed as beneficiaries and funds pertaining to each beneficiary must stay segregated from those of other beneficiaries. - (6) Trust account funds must be held separate from and not co-mingled with the issuer's operating account. - (7) Trust account funds must be protected from any effects of insolvency of the trustee and cannot be included as liable to any creditors of the trustee.